vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 - The USV product is exposed to several DeFi products.
 It relies most significantly on Notional Finance, although users should be aware that Notional utilizes Compound Finance under the hood.
 Additionally, the foundation of the USV product is USDC, a custodial stablecoin issued by Circle.

 - USV has a centralization vector with its ownership authority.
-Both Phuture and Notional are governed by team-controlled multisigs, and in both cases there is a high degree of control afforded to them.
+Both Phuture and Notional are governed by team-controlled multi-sigs, and in both cases there is a high degree of control afforded to them.

-- Healthy incentives flowing towards liquidity providers and the borrowers at Notional would ensures Lenders get a stable yield.
+- Healthy incentives flowing towards liquidity providers and the borrowers at Notional would ensures lenders get a stable yield.
 Following the incentives and change in governance parameters associated with LPs and Borrowers can help a user mitigate the risk associated with opportunity cost.

-- The Notional platform has been audited, has an active Bug Bounty ($1,000,000) with immunefi and certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
+- The Notional platform has been audited, has an active Bug Bounty ($1,000,000) with immunefi and is certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
 Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses and reduce insolvency risk.

-- Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in community's interest to monitor the performance of the pool for evidence of organic adoption.
-In the event that the pool fails to generate adequate volume, it may be prudent to reevaluate the gauge.
+- Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in the community's interest to monitor the performance of the pool for evidence of organic adoption.
+In the event that the pool fails to generate adequate volume, it may be appropriate to reevaluate the gauge.

 ## LlamaRisk Gauge Criteria